octokit/plugin-rest-endpoint-methods.js/docs/dependabot/updateAlert.md

 </td></tr>
 <tr><td>alert_number</td><td>yes</td><td>

 The number that identifies a Dependabot alert in its repository.
-You can find this at the end of the URL for a Dependabot alert within GitHub, or in `number` fields in the response from the
-`GET /repos/{owner}/{repo}/dependabot/alerts` operation.
+You can find this at the end of the URL for a Dependabot alert within GitHub, or in `number` fields in the response from the `GET /repos/{owner}/{repo}/dependabot/alerts` operation.

 </td></tr>
 <tr><td>state</td><td>yes</td><td>

-The state of the Dependabot alert.
-A `dismissed_reason` must be provided when setting the state to `dismissed`.
+Sets the status of the dependabot alert.
+You must provide `dismissed_reason` when you set the state to `dismissed`.

 </td></tr>
 <tr><td>dismissed_reason</td><td>no</td><td>

-**Required when `state` is `dismissed`.** A reason for dismissing the alert.
+**Required when the `state` is `dismissed`.** The reason for dismissing the Dependabot alert.

 </td></tr>
 <tr><td>dismissed_comment</td><td>no</td><td>

-An optional comment associated with dismissing the alert.
+An optional comment associated with the alert's dismissal.
+The maximum size is 280 characters.

 </td></tr>
   </tbody>